 A step by step tutorial on how to Repurpose a damaged thrift store furniture into a gorgeous Coffee Table Makeover using Gold Leaf, Masking Tape and few simple supplies.

-I really enjoyed transforming this particular hexagon shaped one table so much so that I transformed another one just like this and you can check out my Stenciled Coffee Table post to see how it looks now.
+I really enjoyed transforming this table so much so that I transformed another one just like this one and you can check out my Stenciled Coffee Table post to see how it looks now.